 Economic considerations are one of the most favorable aspects of living with an STS house.
-Over the life of the house, a considerable savings in monthly operating costs will result.
+Annual heating bills of \$150 (1986 prices) are reasonable estimates for such a house in the lower elevations of the state.
+Thus, over the life of the house, a considerable savings in monthly operating costs will result.
 These savings will quickly pay for the added costs of the energy efficient features incorporated into the house.
 Such features will add 5 percent to 8 percent to the cost of the house.

 A final economic advantage of the STS house to a prospective buyer is the economics of the mortgage.
 Some lenders will allow a higher mortgage loan limit because of the low annual energy operating costs.
-Thus, the STS house may be open to more potential home buyers.
+Thus, the market for the STS house will be open to more potential home buyers who work with lenders aware of the energy efficiency built into the structure.